opsit-io/opsit-explang-docs/docs/explang-alg.md

 end;
 ```

-Since the emplicit boolean value of an empty string is false, so if regexp matches
+Since the implicit Boolean value of an empty string is false, so if a regexp can match
-empty string, you need to explicitly test that the returned value is not null:
+an empty string, you need to explicitly test that the returned value is not null:

 ```julia
 if notnilp(re_matches(r"\d+", x))